Can You Pay Car Insurance With a Credit Card?

 Other Ways to Pay Car Insurance

-A credit card isn't the only option.
-Most major insurers offer several alternative payment methods that carry no processing fees at all.
+A credit card isn't your only option.
+Most major insurers accept payment methods that carry no processing fees at all.

 Does Paying Car Insurance With a Credit Card Affect Your Credit Score?

-Paying car insurance with a credit card can affect your credit score indirectly, but the insurance payment itself is not reported to credit bureaus.
+Paying car insurance with a credit card can affect your credit score indirectly, but the insurance payment itself isn't reported to credit bureaus.

 Car insurance companies don't report payment history to credit bureaus, so on-time premium payments won't build your credit the way loan payments do.
 What does get reported is your credit card balance.
 If you charge a large premium and carry any of that balance past the statement closing date, your reported utilization goes up.
 Pay the balance in full before the statement closes, and the utilization impact is minimal.

 The credit relationship also runs the other direction.
 In most states, insurers use a credit-based insurance score to help calculate your premium.
 Policyholders with lower scores often pay more for the same coverage.
-Keeping utilization low and paying on time protects the score that helps keep your insurance rates in check.
+Keep utilization low and pay on time to protect the score that helps keep your insurance rates in check.

 Is Paying Car Insurance With a Credit Card Worth It: Bottom Line

-Drivers who carry a balance will pay more in interest than they save on rewards, making a debit card or bank transfer the smarter call.
-Before committing to autopay, ask your insurer directly about fees and whether paying in full by any method earns a discount.
-Rates also vary widely between carriers, and cheapest car insurance options differ enough that the base premium matters just as much as the payment method.
+Drivers who carry a balance pay more in interest than they earn in rewards.
+A debit card or bank transfer is the cheaper option in that case.
+Before setting up autopay, ask your insurer about fees and whether paying in full by any method earns a discount.

 Car Insurance Credit Card Payment: FAQ